 In third-degree heart block, all of the electrical impulses are completely blocked between the upper and lower chambers of the heart.
 When this occurs, the atria and ventricles beat at completely different rates.

-Complete heart block is caused by the aging process, medicines, heart attacks, infiltrative heart diseases (amyloidosis, sarcoidosis), and infectious diseases (endocarditis, Chagas disease).
-It may also occur after heart surgery and can be present from birth (congenital).
+Complete heart block can be caused by many things.
+These include scarring of the electrical system of the heart, certain heart diseases, and infections.
+It may also occur after a heart surgery or heart procedure.
+It can be present from birth (congenital).

 Bundle branch block